-There are two fringe trees in the Park, and like many of the trees of the same species in the Park, they have a symmetrical placement about an axis, in this case the east-west axis.
+There are four fringe trees in the Park, and like many of the trees of the same species in the Park, they have a symmetrical placement about an axis, in this case the east-west axis.
 See Wikipedia entry here.

 Fringe tree factoids:

 It is a deciduous tree bearing beard- or fringe-like clusters of flowers in late Spring and berry-like fruit on stems in late summer.
 Each flower has four long, narrow, white petals.